My current (Nikon) gear, and how it evolved

 The D810, compared to the D7100 and D3X:

-Looking at the data above, you can see that the D3X has about the same dynamic range as my D7100, but has a slightly better Signal-to-Noise ratio, a slightly better Tonal Range, and slightly higher Color Sensitivity.
+According to the the data on the various "graphs and charts" sites on the net, the D3X has about the same dynamic range as my D7100, but has a slightly better signal-to-noise ratio, a slightly better tonal range, and slightly higher color sensitivity.
 Since I'm already quite happy with the D7100's results, these are all positives.

 Of course, you’re much better off if you can get the item in your hands and test it for your needs.
 In this case, a good friend who is a pro photographer had a D3X, in immaculate condition, with only 9000 shutter clicks on it, which he was willing to sell at a crazy low price.
 And importantly, he was willing to loan it to me, so I could shoot it myself and see the results.